-The National Association of Volunteers in the Republic of Bulgaria41 was established in 2014.
-Its members include: 1) voluntary formations, registered at municipality-level, aiming at protection against disasters, fires and other emergency situations; 2) persons and legal associated entities (sports clubs, social groups, and so on).
+The National Association of Volunteers in the Republic of Bulgaria was established in 2014.
+Its members include (a) voluntary formations, registered at municipality-level, aiming at protection against disasters, fires, and other emergency situations and (b) persons and legal associated entities (sports clubs, social groups, and so on).